tldr-pages/tldr/pages/common/git-count.md

 `git count`

-- Print a total commit count and individuals commit count:
+- Print the total commit count and the commit count of each contributor:

 `git count --all`